 Vulnerabilities to the Zephyr project may be reported via email to the email@example.com mailing list.
 These reports will be acknowledged and analyzed by the security response team within 1 week.
-Each vulnerability will be entered into the Zephyr Project security tracking JIRA.
+Each vulnerability will be entered into the Zephyr Project security advisory GitHub.
 The original submitter will be granted permission to view the issues that they have reported.

 Issues within this bug tracking system will transition through a number of states according to this diagram: